linz/topo-workflows/docs/infrastructure/components/fluentbit.md

 ## Upgrade

-To upgrade the Fluent Bit version, as per the installation, you need to do it via upgrading `aws-for-fluentbit`.
+To upgrade the Fluent Bit version, as per the installation, you need to do it via upgrading `aws-for-fluent-bit`.

 ### Version